-In 2007, he started playing online more seriously.
+In 2007, he started to take online poker more seriously.
 He played on PokerStars under the screen name “SonicJaxx”.
-That is when he gave up comedy and everything else as a profession, and switched it for poker.
+That is when he gave up comedy and everything else as a profession, and switched to poker.

 → Live Tournaments ←

 The first result on his scoresheet is from April 2007.
 He finished 2nd in a A$175 tourney in Melbourne for A$4,368.
-Then, he had no recorded results for 3 years.
+Then, he had no recorded cash for 3 years.
 The next cash on his page is from March 2010.
-He came in 5th in the A$1,000 8 Game event at the Joe Hachem Deepstack Series.
+He came in 5th in the A$1,000 8-Game event at the Joe Hachem Deepstack Series.
 He pocketed A$2,100.

 In February 2013, he took down a A$5,000 tournament at the world-famous Aussie Millions series and won A$60,000.
 The same year, he took 5th place in the A$2,200 WSOP Asia-Pacific Mixed Game event for A$12,020.

 Then, for a couple of years, Campbell seems to have traveled to Las Vegas for the World Series each year and play no other live tournaments.
 That is until 2019, when his WSOP results were so good that they put him in contention for the Player of the Year award.
 That is why he decided to travel to Rozvadov, Czech Republic for the European leg for the WSOP where he racked up a 4 additional ITM finishes.

 His biggest score in Rozvadov was final tabling the €25,500 Platinum High Roller.
 He eventually took 8th place for €59,189.
 It may be some sort of consolation to him that the event was won by his fellow Australian Kahle Burns.